Solar-network/docs/docs/tutorials/node/setup.md

 #### Create a User

 Executing this guide as the root user should be avoided.
-Instead create a new, dedicated user to manage Swipechain related software.
+Instead create a new, dedicated user to manage Solar related software.
 On your server type the following into the command line and press enter.
 Where `username` is the name you want to log in with:

 ```bash
 adduser username